Background & Family

 In 1988, as Irvine’s first directly elected Mayor, Larry won City Council approval of Orange County’s first Human Rights Ordinance — barring discrimination in housing, employment, and public accommodations on the basis of race, sex, national origin, disability, or sexual orientation.
 In 1989, Larry managed to win City Council approval of the nation’s first comprehensive municipal ordinance — later copied by other cities, states, and national governments — to eliminate chlorofluorocarbons (CFCs) and other ozone-depleting chemicals that were destroying the Earth’s protective ozone layer.
 In 1990, the City of Irvine received a United Nations award for its contributions to global environmental protection.
 Irvine also won national attention for the City’s pioneering programs in child care and recycling.

 After an 8-year hiatus, Larry returned to the City Council in 1998, and two years later was elected Mayor once again, serving from 2000-2004.
-Larry led the effort to pass the City’s Living Wage Ordinance, and to finally defeat the Orange County Supervisors’ proposed international airport at the former El Toro Marine Corps Air Station and replace it, instead, with a 1,300-acre Great Park that would be built in phases over a period of 40 years.
+During that time, Larry led the effort to bring diversity & the nation’s highest standards to our Police Department, to pass the City’s Living Wage Ordinance, and to defeat the Orange County Supervisors’ proposed international airport at the former El Toro Marine Corps Air Station.

 Larry continues to fight for the City’s taxpayers and electricity ratepayers.
-He has repeatedly urged the City to get out of the embattled Orange County Power Authority (OCPA).
-(Since 2022, all Irvine residents and businesses have been forced to pay significantly higher monthly rates to OCPA for the same electricity that Southern California Edison provides its customers.)
+He has repeatedly urged the City to get out of the embattled Orange County Power Authority (OCPA), which now charges Irvine customers the highest rates in all of Orange County while providing “dirty” electricity generated from fossil fuels.

 Larry is determined to return good planning and good government to Irvine — a government, as Abraham Lincoln said more than 150 years ago, “of the People, by the People, for the People.”